| Title: | Robust Estimation of the Proportion of Treatment Effect Explained by Surrogate Marker Information |

 TRUE or FALSE indicating whether an approximation should be used when calculating the probability of censoring; most relevant in settings where the survival time of interest for the primary outcome is greater than the last observed event but before the last censored case, default is TRUE. |

-is the Kaplan-Meier estimator of survival for censoring for
+To estimate , we use the estimator where and for where is the Kaplan-Meier estimator of survival for censoring for

 A list is returned: